Japan labor leader vows to fight for stable, better work

 “The most urgent issue is to secure stable employment.
 Suicides have risen among women ... and many ‘non-regular’ workers fear losing their jobs, while many others were laid off and ended up in dire straits after using up their savings,” said Yoshino, who last month was elected president of the federation of about 7 million workers.

+Japan has been contending with labor shortages for years, as its population shrinks and ages.
+The chronic short-handedness has prompted innovations such as hotels with front desks manned by robots and driverless trains.
+But it has not pushed wages appreciably higher -– real incomes adjusted for inflation have been falling for most of the past 30 years.
+And increasing numbers of workers are “non-regular” without full benefits.

-The poverty rate among Japanese children, especially in single-parent households, is one of the highest among wealthy nations, she noted.
+The poverty rate among Japanese children, especially in single-parent households, is one of the highest among wealthy nations, Yoshino noted.

 “In order to stabilize their daily life, we must hurry to protect their employment,” she said.
 “In that sense, as head of Rengo, I believe I must extend a hand to those people and listen to their voices closely and demand a better working environment for them.”